SumeetSinha/DAQData_Matlab/README.md

 	- Just place all the binary files in the Test/BinFile directory
 	- Run ConvertBinaryToTextFile.m
 	- The corresponding text files are converted in Test/TXTFile directory

+---

+Send your comments, bugs, issues and features to add to [Sumeet Kumar Sinha](http://www.sumeetksinha.com) at sumeet.kumar507@gmail.com.